emacs-php/php-mode/README.md

 If you are already in `php-mode` and indent a file that contains HTML tags, PHP Mode warns you and offers to switch to `php-html-template-major-mode`.
 Set `php-mode-warn-if-html-template` to `nil` to turn off this prompt.

+## Legacy CC Mode implementation (php-cc-mode)

+Until now, PHP Mode was implemented on top of Emacs' built-in CC Mode.
+That implementation is preserved as `php-cc-mode` and is in frozen maintenance: only regression fixes are accepted, and new development happens in the CC Mode independent `php-mode`.
+To open a file with the legacy implementation, run `M-x php-cc-mode` or add an entry to `auto-mode-alist` yourself.

+So that existing configurations keep working, `php-cc-mode` runs `php-mode-hook` in addition to its own `php-cc-mode-hook`.
+Settings described in [the CC Mode manual][cc-mode-manual] apply only to `php-cc-mode`; see the commentary at the top of `lisp/php-cc-mode.el` for details.

 ## Reporting Bugs

 When reporting a bug, please run `M-x php-mode-debug` and include its output in your bug report.
 This helps us reproduce any issues you may be experiencing.